I don’t believe in gurus. But if I did, my guru would be Stephen Cope.

 STEPHEN: As a classical pianist, it was fascinating to me to discover Beethoven’s encounter with the Gita.
 He actually kept stanzas and verses of the Gita under a glass on his desk, right there in front of him.
 Not only that, he kept verses from the Upanishads.

-Beethoven was a very wide reader of spiritual literature.
-He wasn’t an intellectual, but he was interested from the point of practical spirituality about how to solve his problem, and it was a mental health problem.
-Beethoven was a profoundly abused child – he was tortured by his father, he was tied to a piano.
+Beethoven was a wide reader of spiritual literature.
+He wasn’t an intellectual, but he was interested in the point of practical spirituality about how to solve his problem, and it was a mental health problem.
+Beethoven was a profoundly abused child—he was tortured by his father, he was tied to a piano.

 By the end of his life, he was writing stuff that nobody even understood, because his mind had become so developed by the power of mastery that he was seeing patterns that no one could even see, particularly in the late quartets, and the late sonatas.

 Then I used Robert Frost.
-I used Susan B. Anthony, who has been very influential in my life because I grew up near her home in upstate New York – and Camille Corot, who was one of the world’s greatest landscape painters, who was another guy who just lived his dharma fully.
+I used Susan B. Anthony, who has been influential in my life because I grew up near her home in upstate New York—and Camille Corot, who was one of the world’s greatest landscape painters, who was another guy who just lived his dharma fully.

-I used Marion Woodman, who is a very good friend of mine.
-She is probably one of the greatest students of Jung in the twentieth century.
-I used Beethoven, Harriet Tubman – who was a fantastic story of dharma, and Gandhi.
+I used Marion Woodman, who is a good friend of mine.
+She is probably one of the greatest students of Jung in the 20th century.
+I used Beethoven, Harriet Tubman—who was a fantastic story of dharma, and Gandhi.